theUkrain/principy-softveru/assignment/doc.md

-#Documentation for our design
+# Documentation for our design

-Our design is different from initial one.
+Our design differs from the initial one.

 ## Our effects

-We have tried to implement all effects, that can be present in the game:
+We have attempted to implement all effects that can be present in the game:

--Exchange allows player to trade-off one of possible inputs to one of possible outputs -RawMaterialProducer produces one copy of resource given in constructor -Transformation fixed allows player to trade of fixed input to fixed output -EffectOr represents Composite pattern on effect
+- Exchange allows the player to trade one of the possible inputs for one of the possible outputs.

--...
+- RawMaterialProducer produces one unit of the resource given in the constructor.

+- TransformationFixed allows the player to trade a fixed input for a fixed output.

+- EffectOr represents the Composite pattern applied to effects.

+- …

-Effects as well process main game logic.
-Effects are managed with classes in "process" package.
+Effects also process the main game logic.
+They are managed by the classes in the process package.

-##Card-effect correspondence
+## Card–effect correspondence

-All  effects extend SetCardToEffect interface, witch guarantees, that effect, given to card, will stick to his card forever.
+All effects implement the SetCardToEffect interface, which guarantees that the effect assigned to a card will stay attached to that card permanently.
-That robustness between cards and effects is provided via CardFactory.
-Card Factory also controls, that there will be produced at most 23 cards of type I and 24 cards of type II.
+This robustness between cards and effects is ensured via the CardFactory.
+CardFactory also controls that at most 23 cards of type I and 24 cards of type II can be produced.

-##Visitor pattern
+## Visitor pattern

-Our main difference was implementation of effect management via visitor pattern, where:
+Our main difference lies in the implementation of effect management via the Visitor pattern, where:

--ProcessActionDeliver is "visitor"
--Effects are "components"
+ProcessActionDeliver is the visitor,

+Effects act as the components.

-ProcessActionDeliver handles communication with player (via standard input stream), while each individual ProcessAction handles respected effect
+ProcessActionDeliver handles communication with the player (via the standard input stream), while each individual ProcessAction handles its respective effect.